fandagojerry/assignment03/README.md

-Edmonton
+# Edmonton - Lab 05

-People
+## People
 **Kelly Thornton** IA
 **Renjie Xiao** Designer
 **Xinyi Chen** Coder

+## Onotology

-#Three Students of University of Rochester
+A html website about three University of Rochester students

-1. Aliye
-2. Cassidy
-3. Lihui

-## Early life
-## college
+## Taxology

+Students are placed in alphabetical order in heirarchy.

-## work
+## Choregraphy

-In each early life there is a word flow of how they got to college, then in their college experience they were able to find employment.
-Choosing that flow on each page will cohesively make sense to the reader.
+Navigation will be aplhabetical order as well as the images on the index screen.
+Then will have the same image on the individual page with paragraphs underneath.
+At the bottom will be the source link of where we got the content from.